 Dr Duncan has been in specialty practice for over 25 years.
 He received his Bachelor of Dental Surgery from the University of Adelaide.
 He subsequently went on to achieve his Master of Science in Orthodontics from the University of Manitoba in Winnipeg, Canada.
-Dr Duncan brought Invisalign to Australia in year 2000, was one of the first Invisalign providers in Australia to be honoured with Black Diamond Provider status in January 2017.
+Dr Duncan brought Invisalign to Australia in year 2000 and was one of the first Invisalign providers in Australia to be honoured with Black Diamond Provider status in January 2017.
 This is in recognition of his commitment to and clinical experience with Invisalign treatment.
 He is part of the national Invisalign accreditation team, lectures nationally and internationally on the Invisalign system, and is a clinical tutor on Invisalign within the graduate orthodontic program in the University of Adelaide.
 Dr Duncan is a member of the Royal Australian College of Dental Surgeons, and an invited member of both the prestigious Pierre Fauchard Academy of Dentistry, and the International College of Dentists.
 Dr Duncan has a wide range of clinical experience and interests, and is recognised as a global leader in Invisalign treatment.
 Dr Duncan holds a strong belief that Invisalign is a better and healthier alternative to braces, and that almost all adults and children can be treated with Invisalign.
 Early Invisalign treatment of children to allow for bite correction and arch development usually negates the need for braces and extractions at a later age.

-Dr Daniel De Angelis is a local South Australian Specialist Orthodontist born in England.
+Dr Daniel De Angelis is South Australian Specialist Orthodontist born in England.
 He achieved a Bachelor of Dental Surgery and Bachelor of Science from The University of Adelaide.
 He then went on to obtain a Doctor of Clinical Dentistry in Orthodontics.
 He also holds a Diploma of Membership in Orthodontics of the Royal College of Surgeons of Edinburgh, and is a Member of the Royal Australasian College of Dental Surgeons in the Special Field of Orthodontics.

 Dr De Angelis is involved in several professional societies including the Australian Society of Orthodontists, the Australian Society of Endodontology, the Australian and New Zealand Society of Paediatric Dentistry, the Australasian Orthodontic Study Group, and the Australian Dental Association, where he served as a councillor for three years.
-Dr De Angelis was involved in teaching as a clinical tutor at The University of Adelaide in the Undergraduate Orthodontic Programme for two years, and was a visiting Orthodontic Consultant for the Australian Craniofacial Unit at The Women's & Children's Hospital for three years.
+Dr De Angelis was involved in teaching as a clinical tutor at the University of Adelaide in the undergraduate orthodontic programme for two years, and was a visiting Orthodontic Consultant for the Australian Craniofacial Unit at The Women's & Children's Hospital for three years.

 Dr Wayne Chen is originally from Brisbane and graduated from the University of Adelaide dental school in 2003.
 He practiced for numerous years as a general dentist in both the private and public sector before returning to the University of Adelaide for further studies, completing his Honours research degree with first class honours in 2008.
 He then completed his specialisation in orthodontics as well as attaining memberships in orthodontics with the Royal Australasian College of Dental Surgeons and the Royal College of Surgeons in Edinburgh.